Batmanian/KeithDunstan/src/posts/wowsers/1-wowser.md

 Outweighs the biggest talk.<br>
 </blockquote>

-'The Colonialist' pointed out other important social reforms would follow, such as the abolition of the drink traffic and other evils under which society groans.<a href="#15"><sup>15</sup></a>It was the time of campaigns against the use of the female form in advertising, of Sunday Observance Societies, and in 1880 Adelaide even had a Society for Social Purity.
+The *Colonist* pointed out other important social reforms would follow, such as the abolition of the drink traffic and other evils under which society groans.<a href="#15"><sup>15</sup></a>It was the time of campaigns against the use of the female form in advertising, of Sunday Observance Societies, and in 1880 Adelaide even had a Society for Social Purity.
 In 1887 Sir Richard Baker pointed out South Australia was known throughout the colonies for being under the thumb of the ministers of religion.<a href="#16"><sup>16</sup></a>

 If actually Adelaide lived up to its reputation for being the City of Churches.
 In 1895 there were 908 churches in Adelaide alone,.'<a href="#17"><sup>17</sup></a> Then in 1891 South Australia had many more churches than hotels.
-There were in the State 9ry Churches and 273 chapels and other places of worship.<a href="#18"><sup>18</sup></a> On the other hand, according to the South Australian directors there were only 77o hotels.
+There were in the State 917 Churches and 273 chapels and other places of worship.<a href="#18"><sup>18</sup></a> On the other hand, according to the South Australian directors there were only 770 hotels.
 There was a church in Adelaide for every 270 people.

 There was just one lady who revolted in print against the purity of Adelaide.
 In 1905 there appeared an extraordinary pamphlet which ran to several editions.
-It was entitled *Arcadian Adelaide', by Thistle Anderson (Mrs Herbert Fisher), and judging by her photograph Thistle was a remarkably good-looking woman.'.
+It was entitled 'Arcadian Adelaide', by Thistle Anderson (Mrs Herbert Fisher), and judging by her photograph Thistle was a remarkably good-looking woman.
 The dedication read:

 <blockquote>
     "To any kindred spirit whom duty may compel to live in Adelaide and who, living there, suffers as we suffer.

     Thistle had a good aggressive style.
 She wrote:

-Outwardly, Adelaide is intensely respectable-that is to say the inhabitants go to church regularly, and think it extremely wrong to play ards for money.
+    Outwardly, Adelaide is intensely respectable - that is to say the inhabitants go to church regularly, and think it extremely wrong to play cards for money.
 Briefly summing up, the creed of Adelaide so-called Society runs:

-'I believe in Lewis Cohen, Mayor of Adelaide, in Sir George Le Hunte, Governor of S.A.., from whom much hospitality may be expected.
+    'I believe in Lewis Cohen, Mayor of Adelaide, in Sir George Le Hunte, Governor of S.A., from whom much hospitality may be expected.
 I believe in the social         laws, in much going to Church, in doing to others as they would do unto you if they could, in the charity that will be beneficial to our social position, and       in the Life of Everlasting, Amen

     The village is less holy than might be expected, For Melbourne with a population of 494,129 has seven opium dens, while Adelaide with a population of 163,261       has eight.
-Then, ton, it is pretty generally, Famitted that, in proportion to its size, Adelaide has more prostitution. and more young girls on its streets than any other city in Australasia. any woren of the unfortunate class in Adelaide begin their wretched profession at the carly age of thirteen or fourteen.
-This is nok freatise on morality, it is not Adelaide's lack of morality I am objecting to, but her lack of sincerity, to my mind a far greater evil."
+Then, too, it is pretty generally admitted that, in proportion to its size, Adelaide has more prostitution and more young girls on its streets than     any other city in Australasia. any women of the unfortunate class in Adelaide begin their wretched profession at the carly age of thirteen or fourteen.
+This       is not a treatise on morality, it is not Adelaide's lack of morality I am objecting to, but her lack of sincerity, to my mind a far greater evil.
 </blockquote>

-She called the men dull, the women plain and dowdy, the theatre practically non-existent, the architecture 'a horror and the furniture vulgar; and there were some lines that really drove Adelaide to fury:
+    She called the men dull, the women plain and dowdy, the theatre practically non-existent, the architecture 'a horror' and the furniture vulgar; and there were  some lines that really drove Adelaide to fury:

 <blockquote>
-"The daily excitements of Adelaide are the coming of letters, and the going of the Melbourne express-the fascination of the latter will be readily understood, when it is remembered that it forms the principal link between Adelaide and civilisation."
+    The daily excitements of Adelaide are the coming of letters, and the going of the Melbourne express - the fascination of the latter will be readily understood,     when it is remembered that it forms the principal link between Adelaide and civilisation."

     And this, which was really unforgivable:

-Be a little more humble, ye people of Adelaide, try to remember that your hills are not the greenest, or your morals the cleanest, or your shops the brightest in the whole world-and if you cannot bring your- selves to remember these things, then bear in mind that your wines are the worst ever made, that some of you are passing plain to look upon, and that you have acquired a world-wide fame for your cruclty to animals-especially horses.
+    Be a little more humble, ye people of Adelaide, try to remember that your hills are not the greenest, or your morals the cleanest, or your shops the brightest     in the whole world - and if you cannot bring yourselves to remember these things, then bear in mind that your wines are the worst ever made, that some of you       are passing plain to look upon, and that you have acquired a world-wide fame for your cruelty to animals - especially horses.
 </bloackquote>

     As you can imagine the reaction was severe.
 Thistle had referred to the female cats of Adelaide and very smartly a counter pamphlet was on the market entitled 'A Scratch from an Adelaide Cat' by Mrs F. Ellis,20 It must be recorded that in her photograph, in beauty and hauteur, Mrs Ellis did not match up to Thistle.

-In the foreword were the words: In sorrow and sadness for your evident lack of the qualities requisite to appreciate that which is good' and the dedication read:
+    In the foreword were the words: 'In sorrow and sadness for your evident lack of the qualities requisite to appreciate that which is good' and the dedication read:

-"To my slandered brothers and sisters in dear, old Adelaide.'
+    'To my slandered brothers and sisters in dear, old Adelaide.'

 Said Mrs Ellis:

 <bloackquote>
     Adelaide has been spoken of as a beautiful city by people of note and who have travelled much, and who therefore have authority for what they say, and having       eyes ourselves and thus being able to see its vast superiority over most other cities, we can and do pity poor Thistle and deplore her lack of appreciation of     a city whose equal does not exist in Australia.

-I rather think a question of churches should have no place in writ- ings such as these.
+        I rather think a question of churches should have no place in writings such as these.
 I am only going to say that in no part of the Commonwealth do the         Churches do more good nor are they better attended.

         Thistle points out that the girls start prostitution in Adelaide at the age of thirteen and fourteen.
 Such may be the case, but does not a similar state of     affairs prevail elsewhere.
 Is Adelaide the only city where such horrible things occur?
 I am inclined to think not.
 The only excitement, says Miss Anderson, in     Adelaide is the arrival and departure of the Melbourne express . . .
 Let Thistle stand on the platform of an incoming train and watch the ecstatic look of joy     and relief on the faces of those who have been on a visit to Melbourne and she will be satisfied that it was through no fault or desire on their part that the     train did not land them once more in Adelaide much sooner than it did.
 Yes, Thistle you are hugely mistaken when you think by contrasting Melbourne with           Adelaide that Adelaide loses thereby.
-I myself have been to Melbourne, and nearly every part of the world, and I must say, Adelaide is an ideal place and good enough for any- one to live in who does not look beyond the sky and who could be satisfied with earthly things."
+I myself have been to Melbourne, and nearly every part of the world, and I must say, Adelaide is an ideal place and good     enough for anyone to live in who does not look beyond the sky and who could be satisfied with earthly things.
 </blockquote>

 At last Adelaide could breathe again.
 Thanks to Mrs Ellis, honour was restored.
 <hr>
 <h3>Sources:</h3>